Notice: Around the end of September 2020, archive.stsci.edu will begin using HTTPS exclusively. read more

 using Kadenza to convert

 these raw data to a more user-friendly file format.

-We currently have raw cadence data for campaigns 0, and 9 through 13.
-We expect
+We currently have raw cadence data for campaigns 0 through 17 and

 Two-wheel Concept Engineering Test Data

 The data from a 9-day engineering test conducted before Campaign 0 have been

 made available as uncalibrated TPFs.
 These files can be downloaded individually

 or as .tgz files (there are 17 targets in the 4 GB short cadence compressed file and